Frank Nelson (actor): Later years

 Toward the end of his life, Nelson enjoyed some newfound stardom among a younger generation of fans.
 He appeared in a string of commercials for McDonald's doing his trademark "EEE-yeeeeeeeeesssss?" catchphrase during its 1981 vacation sweepstakes promotional campaign, in which he played an over-the-top passport agent.
-In the Green Giant Commercial in 1979, Nelson voiced a racoon who snatches green beans from Sprout's wagon.
+In a Green Giant commercial in 1979, Nelson voiced a raccoon who snatches green beans from Sprout's wagon.
 He also did a cameo appearance on the December 5, 1981, episode of Saturday Night Live as a newsstand vendor, when Tim Curry was the guest host.

 In addition to his onscreen work, Nelson was an in-demand voiceover artist for animated cartoons.
 In 1954, he narrated Walter Lantz's cartoon short Dig That Dog.
 In television cartoons, he made several appearances on The Flintstones, Calvin and the Colonel, The Jetsons, and (as Governor Wetworth) on The Snorks, among other programs.
 Between 1978 and 1979, he provided the voice of Uncle Dudley on Dinky Dog.
 He also served as national president of AFTRA (a performers' union) between 1954 and 1957.

 Nelson occasionally appeared in films in variations of his oily clerk characterization.
 One of his roles is in Down Memory Lane (1949), in which he plays the manager of a TV station.
 He also appears in So You Want to Know Your Relatives, a Joe McDoakes spoof of This Is Your Life; Nelson plays the master of ceremonies, ushering guests onstage.